slopezpereyra/slopezpereyra.github.io/_posts/2023-08-22-CartasAPaulina.md

 years.

-At some point, during that turbulent phase of human condition which only deliberate ignorance depicts as the happiest of our lives, and which we use to recollect with troubled eyes during nocturnal conversations, you fell to drug addiction and eating disorders.
+At some point, during that turbulent phase of human condition which only deliberate ignorance depicts as the happiest of our lives, and which we used to recollect with troubled eyes in our nocturnal conversations, you fell to drug addiction and eating disorders.
 For some time, I wasn't aware of this, for as all began you started to push me away.
 You would visit me sporadically, in times of health; I would ascribe your time of absence to mere distraction and, without